SRFormer: Text Detection Transformer with Incorporated Segmentation and Regression: 3. Methodology

 \subsection{3.1.
 Overview}

 \paragraph{Model Architecture.}

-The overall structure of \model is demonstrated in Fig.\ref{fig:overview}.
-We first leverage ResNet50~\cite{he2016deep} as the backbone to extract features from the image.
-Upon updating the flattened features with multi-scale deformable attention, we combine backbone features and the updated queries with a basic feature pyramid network module.
+Fig.\ref{fig:overview} shows the overall structure of \model.
+We first leverage ResNet50~\cite{he2016deep} as the backbone.
+Upon updating the flattened features with the transformer encoder, we combine the backbone and updated features with a feature pyramid network module.
 The fused features are then channeled into both the decoding stage and the mask prediction head, thereby serving as the foundational reference feature within the framework.
 This interaction between query representations and high-resolution backbone features addresses the information bottleneck observed in the original DETR segmentation heads.
-Subsequently, we employ a two-stage approach, where a shared group of decoder embeddings are initialized by encoder output and fed into the decoder to gather richer features through multi-scale cross-attention mechanism.
+Subsequently, we employ a two-stage approach, where a shared group of decoder embeddings is initialized by encoder output and fed into the decoder to gather richer features through cross-attention mechanism.
 We set the first few layers as the Segmentation\&Regression Chunk to make instance-wise mask prediction along with the point-wise coordinate prediction, followed by Regression-only chunk performing layer-by-layer refinement to get more precise polygon control points.
-Several simple heads, responsible for mask, coordinate and class score prediction, are adopted in a parallel manner.
+Several heads for mask, coordinate and class score predictions, are adopted in a parallel manner.

 \paragraph{Query Formulation.} Derived from previous success, we initialize decoder queries with encoder outputs for better performance and faster training convergence.
 Instead of setting the number of learnable parameters as the number of proposals $K$.
 We only set 16~(i.e., number of polygon control points) groups of learnable embeddings to capture point-wise feature and universal control point correlation.
-They are then equipped with top-k encoder queries $q_{e}\in \mathbb{R}^{B\times K\times d}$ to provide instance-wise information:
+They are then equipped with top-k encoder queries $q_{e}\in \mathbb{R}^{K\times d}$ to provide instance-wise information:

-where $q_{d}\in \mathbb{R}^{B\times K\times 16\times d}$ is the decoder embedding, $s_{cls}$ denotes the classification score predicted from encoder queries, and $q_{p} \in \mathbb{R}^{B\times 16\times d}$ is point-wise learnable embedding.
+where $q_{d}\in \mathbb{R}^{K\times 16\times d}$ is the decoder embedding, $s_{cls}$ denotes the classification score predicted from encoder queries, and $q_{p} \in \mathbb{R}^{16\times d}$ is point-wise learnable embedding.
 By combining instance-level and control point-level queries to form a hierarchical representation, we can effectuate the filtration of similar predictions through instance-level attention, and model global point-to-point relative relationships through point-level attention.